fs-feup/el-sw/docs/master-overview.md

 # Master PCB

-The Master PCB is responsible for calculating and publishing the AS state that the car should be in and performing all the necessary actions required to achieve it.
+The Master PCB is responsible for calculating and publishing the AS state that the car should be in and performing all the necessary actions required to achieve it (i.e.: opening the shutdown circuit, activating the emergency braking system...).
 The state is correctly identifiable by the following flowchart, as required by rule **T14.9.2**: "*The status of the AS must be determined according to the flowchart in Figure 17.*

 ![ASSFlow](./assets/master-overview/ASS-flow.png)